MicrosoftDocs/fabric-docs/docs/data-engineering/billing-capacity-management-for-spark.md

 ## Fabric Capacity

 You as a user could purchase a Fabric capacity from Azure by specifying using an Azure subscription.
 The size of the capacity determines the amount of computation power available.
 For Fabric Spark every CU purchased translates to 2 Spark VCores.
 For example if you purchase a Fabric capacity F128, this translates to 256 SparkVCores.
+A Fabric capacity is shared across all the workspaces added to it and in which the total spark compute allowed gets shared across all the jobs submitted from all the workspaces associated to a capacity.
 To understand about the different SKUs, cores allocation and throttling on Spark, visit [Understand Spark throttling and queueing](spark-job-concurrency-and-queueing.md).

 ## Fabric Spark compute configuration based on purchased Capacity